 You can always go inside.

-When in doubt, take a nap, I always say.
+When in doubt, take a nap.
 It was bedtime.
-But first I needed to spend some time in meditation.
-About how exhausted and anxious and worried I was feeling.
+But first I needed to spend some time in entry.
+Meeting this exhaustion and anxiety.

 I talked to myself.
 I talked about fear.
 And love.
 And the things I wanted to accomplish.
 And sat with myself quietly for about fifteen minutes.

 And then I said, “Hey, deep internal guidance and smartnesses!
 Help a girl out.
 I’m going to sleep now.
 Do me a favor and engage whatever unconscious abilities you have, okay?
 Because I really need a name by tomorrow morning.”